sanath-narasimhan/academic-static/content/post/Naive-Bayes-classifier.md

 1. Developed the classifier algorithm in numpy.

-2. Smoothing hyperparameter optimized to 0.0000001 insted of default value 1.
+2. Smoothing hyperparameter optimized to 0.0000001 instead of default value 1.

 3. Created custom test, train, validation splitter which ensures even distribution of reviews  based on the medical condition it is associated with.

-<h6>Referrences:</h6>
+<h6>References:</h6>

 * (https://towardsdatascience.com/multinomial-naive-bayes-classifier-for-text-analysis-python-8dd6825ece67)
 * (https://medium.com/syncedreview/applying-multinomial-naive-bayes-to-nlp-problems-a-practical-explanation-4f5271768ebf)